 In 2002, College Track opened its second center in the heart of downtown Oakland.
-Today, the center serves nearly 450 high school and college students who are changing what’s possible for Oakland youth.
+Today, the center serves 475 high school and college students, who are changing what’s possible for Oakland youth.

 San Francisco, CA

-From its founding in 2007 to today, College Track San Francisco has grown from 50 students to more than 500, reshaping the education landscape within and beyond the Bayview Hunters Point neighborhood.
+From its founding in 2007 to today, College Track San Francisco has grown from 50 students to more than 700 scholars served, reshaping the education landscape within and beyond the Bayview-Hunters Point neighborhood.

-In partnership with Aurora Public Schools, College Track our first Colorado center in 2011.
-This year, Aurora will celebrate its first class of college graduates.
+In partnership with Aurora Public Schools, College Track opened its first Colorado center in 2011.
+This year, Aurora celebrated its first class of college graduates.

 In 2016, College Track partnered with Denver Public Schools, the Colorado Department of Higher Education, and Social Impact Solutions to open our Denver center, doubling our impact in the state.

 With the combined effort of The Wasserman Foundation, Housing Authority of the City of Los Angeles, Partnership for Los Angeles Schools, and Green Dot Public Schools, we brought our program to Watts in 2015.
 Today, the center celebrates its first class of students heading to college.